 The longer a conveyor lasts, the less it costs over time.
 This can be broken down into three basic factors: reliability, support, and training.

 Component reliability is critical.
 From the motor to the gearbox to the roller bearings or mounted bearings, to belting, everything matters.
 For instance, Abec precision roller bearings deliver the best value and longest life.
-Commercial bearings don’t have the reliability, and these are a low cost, high value investment.
+Commercial bearings don’t have reliability, and these are low-cost, high-value investments.

 Manufacturer support: Will you receive adequate training?
 Will parts be available in five or ten years?
 Is the documentation robust and easily attainable?
 Can you get access to your manufacturer when you need it?

 Questions to ask when specifying a conveyor system…